SimonOuellette35/AmotizedDSL/README.md

 In order to use an attribute, you simply use the corresponding token value of the attribute right after the reference ID.

-For example, [39, 36] will be N+0.height() if 39 is the N+0 reference ID and 36 is the token ID corresponding to '.height'.
+For example, [39, 36] will be N+0.height if 39 is the N+0 reference ID and 36 is the token ID corresponding to '.height'.

 This means that an instruction step that consists of cropping some grid B's (reference ID N+1=40) upper left region based on the dimensions of some grid A (reference ID N+0=39) would look like this:

 [<SOS_token>, 'crop', <SOP_TOKEN>, 40, <ARG_SEP_TOKEN>, 4, <ARG_SEP_TOKEN>, 4, <ARG_SEP_TOKEN>, 39, 35, <ARG_SEP_TOKEN>, 39, 36, <EOS_TOKEN>]

+Because the arguments of the crop primitive are (grid to crop, from_x, from_y, to_x, to_y)

 Note: token ID 4 corresponds to the constant 0.
 Tokens 35 and 36 are assumed to map to '.width' and '.height' respectively.